YLiu-101/YLiu-101.github.io/index.md

 - 🖋️ **Favorite Authors**: Seneca, Stephen King.
 - 📚 **Books That Shaped Me**: _Letter of a Stoic_, _An Introduction to Classical Mechanics_ :P, _Temple of the Golden Pavilion_.
-- 🧬 **People**: Steve Jobs, Lyndon B Johnson, and countless other people who have inspired me through their wit, passion, and
+- 🧬 **People**: Steve Jobs, Lyndon B Johnson, and countless other people who have inspired me through their wit, passion, and drive.

 ---